MikeyAnderson/belief-md/README.md

 # Belief.md Specification

-A standardized way to give AI agents a persistent philosophical and ethical operating context.
+**Version 2.0**

-**Version 3.0** — introduces the two-layer body structure: Decision Surfaces (choice-type organization, agent-facing) and Worldview (domain organization, human-authored context).
+> A standardized way to give AI agents a persistent philosophical and ethical operating context.

 ---